leah0727/youth-/README.md

-# Analysis of Youth Activity Program Distribution and Accessibility Improvement	November 2024
+# Analysis of Youth Activity Program Distribution and Accessibility Improvement
 - 2024 Youth Data Analysis and Utilization Contest | Hosted by the Ministry of Gender Equality and Family, Korea
 - Identified disparities in the distribution and accessibility of youth activity programs across regions and age groups through data analysis and proposed activation measures to enhance program engagement and accessibility.
 - Visualized school and youth center locations using Tableau, calculated distances with the Haversine Formula, and identified rural accessibility challenges.